msaari/relevanssi/readme.txt

 * Minor fix: Stops Relevanssi from blocking the admin search for WooCommerce coupons and other WooCommerce custom post types.
 * Minor fix: Fixes problems with the WP-Members compatibility.
 * Minor fix: New parameter for `relevanssi_tokenize()` introduces the context (indexing or search query).
 The `relevanssi_extract_phrases()` is only used on search queries.
+* Minor fix: Relevanssi won't let you adjust synonyms and stopwords anymore if you use Polylang and are in 'Show all languages' mode.

 = 4.13.3.1 =
 * Minor fix: The Bricks compatibility was broken.
 This version fixes it.